Medical Malpractice Law

 • Operating room errors

-Damages in a medical malpractice lawsuit are compensation for the losses suffered by the injury victim.
-In a malpractice claim, compensatory damages are supposed to “make the victim whole,” and restore them to where they would have been without the medical error.
-Damages are generally categorized as either economic or non-economic.
+Damages in a medical malpractice lawsuit are compensation for the losses that you suffer.
+In a malpractice claim, compensatory damages are supposed to “make the victim whole” and restore them to where they would have been without the medical error.

-Economic damages are based on the financial losses caused by the accident.
-Some of the most common economic damages include medical bills and loss of income.
-Suppose an injury victim has to be hospitalized and undergo additional medical procedures.
-In that case, the patient will be left with expensive medical bills, which should be paid by the person responsible for causing a serious injury.
-Economic damages can also include future expenses, such as future medical treatment and loss of income potential.
+Economic damages are the financial losses caused by the accident.
+Some of the most common economic damages are medical bills and loss of income.
+They can also include future expenses, such as future medical treatments and a loss of income potential.

-Non-economic damages are losses that do not always have a clear dollar value.
-For example, if someone suffers a surgical error and is left with chronic pain for the rest of their life, the victim should be compensated for their pain.
+Non-economic damages are losses that don’t have a clear dollar value.
+For example, if you suffer a surgical error and are left with chronic pain for the rest of your life, you should be compensated for your pain.
 Non-economic damages in a medical malpractice case can include:

 • Pain and suffering